Millet (Bajra) for Babies – Health Benefits and Recipes

 How to Prepare

-- To make this stew, simply add water to a saucepan, add all the ingredients, bring to a boil on low heat.
+- To make this stew, simply add water to a saucepan, add all the ingredients, and bring to a boil on low heat.
 Serve at room temperature.

 4. Millet Salad